Girl Late for School with Toast in Her Mouth: Origin

-Fukuda identifies the earliest appearance of the *full scene depiction* as the aforementioned 9th chapter of Saruman.
+Fukuda identifies the earliest appearance of the full scene depiction as the aforementioned 9th chapter of Saruman.
 However, that chapter specifically introduces the sequence as a parody of typical shōjo manga elements to demonstrate how to draw them.
 This implies the parody appeared before any verifiable original.
 The book Banana no Kawa wa Naze Suberu no ka?
 (Why Are Banana Peels Slippery?; Suiseisha, 2010) also speculates that Saruman was the first work to focus on this scene.
 When Haioku emailed Kentarō Takekuma about Saruman, Takekuma replied that there was "no direct source material, it was a composite of several examples" and that "by the time Takekuma was in junior high (mid-1970s), the general recognition that this was a kind of pattern already existed."

-Meanwhile, in television anime, the final episode of Neon Genesis Evangelion (aired March 27, 1996) featured a similar scene involving the main characters Shinji Ikari and Rei Ayanami.
-(Note: However, this scene reverses the pattern from the #Outline, with Rei Ayanami holding the toast being the transfer student.
-Furthermore, it's presented as part of Shinji Ikari's alternate reality fantasy, unrelated to the main plot of Evangelion.)
+Meanwhile, in television anime, the final episode of Neon Genesis Evangelion (aired March 27, 1996) featured a similar scene in an alternate reality (parodying slice of life anime) involving the main characters Shinji Ikari and Rei Ayanami.
+(Note: However, this scene reverses the pattern, with Rei Ayanami (a female character) holding the toast being the transfer student.
+Furthermore, it is presented as part of Shinji Ikari's alternate reality fantasy, unrelated to the main plot of Evangelion.)
 Fukuda argues that this depiction of the popular character Rei Ayanami as a "toast girl" in the culturally impactful anime Evangelion definitively cemented the "girl late for school with toast" trope in the public consciousness.
 Fukuda also suggests this represents a kind of collective memory, an experience shared without a definite origin or real substance.

 Later, in 2015, designer Hiroshi Hōtō initiated an investigation on Twitter into the scene's origins.
 This discussion brought up examples like a scene in Harris no Kaze where a character rushes out of the house with an onigiri (rice ball) in their mouth, and a scene in Fuji Santarō featuring bread.
 Haioku, having reviewed thousands of manga from the late 1960s and 1970s, confirmed the lack of "bread in mouth" scenes but pointed to Tsurai ze!
 Bokuchan (a 1970s shōjo manga) which featured a schoolgirl running late and colliding with a boy.
 Editor Nobunaga Shinbo also reported a similar collision scene in 1 & 2 Sandrō via Twitter.